cnpem-emi/pemi/README.md

 - Execute `run.exe`

 #### Building
+- Clone the repository and navigate to the root folder
 - Install Windows build dependencies with `pip install .[windows]`
 - Run `pyinstaller run.spec`
 - Check if relevant files are in the `dist` folder

+In case you have updated the module, install it again with `pip install .`.
+For more debugging info, run it from a terminal so that tracebacks and debug information gets printed.

 ### Developer information